TheFlameFlash/AnimeFLlist/README.txt

 # AnimeFLlist
 Current Version: 2018.4 Anime
-Next Version: 2018.4 Anime
-This file contains the reasons why cards are added or removed from the list
+Next Version: 2018.4 Anime (changes to be implemented) This file contains the reasons why cards are added or removed from the list

 IMPORTANT:
 Due to how alias works in Ygopro, anime cards that have an OCG counterpart have to be banned/limited via OCG ID.
 This leads to many problems, but, unfortunately, it's what we have for now.

-Changelog (to the new version)

-ID   New Limitation --   CARD NAME = Reason
+#CHANGELOG (from version 2017.11 to 2018.4)

 511005654 0 --Dark Hole (DOR) = Heavy Storm AND Dark Hole in a single card for a costless board wipe 511000751 0 --Blade Graveyard = Recycler for any card.
 Easy to put in the graveyard